KarelZe/thesis/references/obsidian/🔗Classical rules/@savickasInferringDirectionOption2003.md

 - Author correctly sign 83% (quote), 80% (LR), 77% (EMO), and 59% (tick method) of all classifiable trades, respectively.
 This is much higher than the later work of [[@grauerOptionTradeClassification2022]].
 - Precision is up to **24 % lower** for **options** than for stock data.
 (Savickas and Wilson, 2003, p.
 882)
 - “We find that the components of index option complex trades not executed on the Retail Automated Execution System are misclassified almost 50% of the time by any method.
 The elimination of these trades (15% of the sample) results in a success rate of over 87% for the quote rule.”
 (Savickas and Wilson, 2003, p.
 881)
+- They apply trade classification to effective spread calculation.
+Could easily adapt this for my problem.

 ## Data Set
 - “We use two datasets covering the period July 3, 1995 to December 31, 1995; both are provided by CBOE.”
 (Savickas and Wilson, 2003, p.
 882) This is very **tiny**.